aryanarora0303/league-of-legends-stats-app/design.md

 Given the **assumption** that the data requested is **not time-sensitive** and can be cached for up to an hour (easily adjustable in the code), I have implemented the **Stale-While-Revalidate** and **Cache-First** caching strategies.
 These techniques can significantly **enhance the application's response time** and **reduce server load** for both our application and third-party APIs.

-### How would you handle the situation where your application goes over the rate limiting threshold on Riot Games' API?
+### <span style="color:orange;">How would you handle the situation where your application goes over the rate limiting threshold on Riot Games' API?</span>

 To handle the situation where the application goes over the rate limiting threshold on Riot Games' API, I would implement an **exponential backoff strategy**.
 This strategy would introduce a delay between retries that increases exponentially with each retry attempt.
 The delay would be capped at a maximum value to prevent excessive waiting.
 Additionally, I would implement **rate limiting on my application** to prevent making too many requests to the Riot API in a short amount of time.